These are some of the companies impacted by the Silicon Valley Bank collapse

 "All of our venture capitalist investors said SVB was the best place for us, CEO and founder Naveen Jain told CBS MoneyWatch.

-"We took zero risk by keeping our money in checking with a zero percent inerest rate to make sure our money was always ours," Jain told CBS MoneyWatch.
+"We took zero risk by keeping our money in checking with a zero percent interest rate to make sure our money was always ours," Jain told CBS News.
 "And suddenly we woke up Friday morning and we had no money."

 He's in the process of opening up accounts at other, bigger banks where he believes his firm's cash will be safer.